nvh95/react-advanced-2022/slides.md

 drawings:
   persist: false
 css: unocss
-title: How I got 1600 stars on GitHub in 2 months of Open Source work
+title: How to Build Your Own Open Source Project

 download: true
 ---

-# How I got 1600 stars on GitHub in 2 months of Open Source work
+# How to Build Your Own Open Source Project

 <!-- TODO:
 - Show slide number